 It began with picking up a used copy of The Gunslinger in Dave’s Olde Book Shop in Manhattan Beach all those years ago.
 Cool title.
 Cool cover.
 Or maybe it really began the first time I saw the boring-but-since-it-was-Stephen-King creepy cover of Misery.
 It could even have truly started with the It cover that used to scare the crap out of me as a kid, but at a critical point in my reading life, after experiencing just the covers of Stephen King‘s books like they were billboards on the literary superhighway, I made the conscious choice to start reading what was inside.

-Unfortunately, I didn’t put off reading King for so many years because I was scared of his writing or the genre or anything like that.
+Unfortunately, I didn’t put off reading King for so many years because I didn’t like the genre or anything like that.
 No, that would be forgivable.
 My reason for not reading King for so many years was because I had the misguided belief that somehow his books were a waste of time to read.
 That somehow, I only had so many hours of reading I could get done in my life and the pop culture / suspense-style of King I had always assumed he’d written just wasn’t important enough for me to read.

 I was, after all, on the career path to becoming a writer.
 And not just a regular writer, but in my lofty, idealistic twenty-two-year-old head I was going to write super important works that were amazing and transformative and genre defining… Never mind that I didn’t know which genre or really cared at all about being transformative or the fact that I typically didn’t like those kinds of books… I was going to do it because I was sooooo good.
 And with that mentality, what could I learn from reading a mainstream, mass-market paperback, word assembly line like King?